 A brown diamond, also known as a champagne diamond or a cognac diamond, is a type of naturally occurring diamond that has a brown color due to the presence of nitrogen atoms in its crystal lattice.
 The intensity of the brown color can vary from light brown to deep chocolate brown.

 Brown diamonds are often less expensive than white diamonds, but their value depends on their color intensity, clarity, and cut.
-Some brown diamonds are highly prized for their unique and exotic colors and are used in fine jewelry.
+Some brown color diamonds are highly prized for their unique and exotic colors and are used in fine jewelry.